iomete/iom-docs/docs/user-guide/virtual-lakehouses.md

 ___

 A virtual warehouse is a cluster of compute resources that provide the required resources, such as CPU, memory to perform the querying processing.
 Table data files are stored in cloud data storage (S3) as a shared data storage that allows multiple virtual warehouse clusters to share the same data while isolating compute.
-Iomete uses Apache Spark as a data warehouse query engine with ACID support
+IOMETE uses Apache Spark as a data warehouse query engine with ACID support

 :::info
 In production environments, it is often required to isolate workloads, for example, to avoid the overhead of batch ETL jobs on ad-hoc analytical queries.
 Since data is decoupled and shared from virtual warehouses, it enables the creation of multiple warehouse clusters to isolate the workloads and turn on/off clusters based on requirements to save costs.
 Cluster size can be defined based on requirements and workloads.